Skip to main content

 Wildfire Smoke Air Quality Update – July 19, 2024

 Last night smoke from the Miller Peak Fire drained into nearby drainages and into Missoula resulting in air quality ranging from Unhealthy for Sensitive Groups to Unhealthy.
-Smoke from fires […]
+Smoke from fires west of Missoula in Idaho, Oregon, Washington, and California, is resulting in Moderate to Unhealthy for Sensitive Groups across Missoula County.
+There is a lot […]

 Read More